-The TONAWANDA will sail for Savannan on Saturday, December II at 8 A. M.

-The WYOMING will sail from Savannan on Saturday, December 17.

-ThroUGH BILLS OF LADING given to all the principal towns in Georgia.
-Alabama, Fiorida, Mississippi, Louisiana, Arkanesa, and Teonessee in connection with the Central Railroad of Georgia, Atlantic and Gulf Railroad, and Florida steamers, at as low rates as by competing lines.

-SEMI-MONTHLY LINE TO WILMINGTON, N. C. The PIONEER will sail for Wilmington on Tuesday, December 18, at 6 A. M. Returning, will leave Wilmington Saturday, December 20.
-Councets with the Uape Fear River Steamboat Com, pany, the Wilmins ton and Weldon and North Oarolina Railroads, and the Wilmington and Manchester Railroad to all interior points.
-Freights for Columbia, S. C., and Augusta, Ga., taken via Wilmington, at aslow rates as by any other route.
+The JUNIATA will sail for New Orleans, via Havana, or Friday, December 16, at 8 A. M. EThe YAZOO will sail from New Orleans, via Havana, on Thursday, December 16, at 8 A. M. THROUGH BILLS OF LADING at as low rates as by any other route given to Mobile, Galveston, INDIAN.
+OLA, ROCKPORF, LAVACCA, and BR AZOS, and to all points on the Mississippi river between New Orleans and St. Louic.
+Red River freightu reshipped at New Orleans without charge of commissions.
+The TONAWARDA will east for Savannan on Saturday, December if at 8 A. M. The WYOMING will sail from Savannan on Saturday, December I7.
+Through Bills OF Lading given to all the principal towns in Georgia, Alabama, Florida, Mississippi, Louisiana, Arkansas, and Tennessee in connection with the Central Railroad of Georgia, Atlantic and Gulf Railroad, and Florida etenmers, at as low ratce as by or lines.
+BEMI-MONTHLY LINE TO WILMINGTON, N. O. The PIONEER will sail for Wilmington on Tuesday, December 13. at 6 A. M. Returning, will leave Wilmington Saturday, December 20.
+Councets with the Cape Fear River Steamboat Company, the Wilminston and Weldon and North Carolina Railroads, and the Wilmington and Manchester Railroad to all interior points.
+Freights for Columbia, S. C., and Augusta, Ga., taken via Wilmington, at as low rates as by any other route.
 Insurance effected when requested by shippers.
 Bills of lading signed at Queen street wharf on or before day of sailing.
+WILLIAM L. JAMES, General Accept.

 WILLIAM L. JAMES, General Agent.

-WILLIAM L. JAMES, General Agent.
 No. 130 South THIRD Street.
 FOR LIVERPOOL AND QUEENS-TOWN.-Inman Line of Royal Mail Steamers are appointed to sail as follows:- City of Paris, Saturday, Dec.
 17, at 1 P. M. City of London, Saturday, Dec.
 24, at 7 A. M. City of Cork, via Huilfax, Tuesday, Dec.
-27, at City of Brooklyn, Saturday, Dec.
-31, at 1 P. M. and each succeeding Saturday and alternate Tuesday, from pier No. 45 North river, day, from pier No. 45 North river.
-RATES OF PASSAGE.

-Payable in gold.
-Payable in currency.

-First Cabin.

-\$75 Steerage.

-\$3

-To Londen.

-\$0 To London.

-\$5

-To Paris.

-90 To Paris.

-38

-To Halifax.

-20 To Halifax.

-15

-Passengers also forwarded to Havre, Hamburg, Bremen, etc., at reduced rates.
+27, at Bremen, etc., at reduced rates.
 Tickets can be bought here at moderate rates by persons wishing to send for their friends.

-For further information apply at the company's
+For further information apply at the company's office.

-office.

-JOHN G. DALE, Agent, No. 15 Broadway, N. Y.:

-Or to O'DONNELL & FAULK, Agents,

-No. 402 CHESNUT Street, Philadelphia.
-PHILADELPHIA, RICHMOND AND NORFOLK STEAMSHIP LINE, THROUGH FREIGHT AIR LINE TO THE SOUTH AND WEST, INCREASED FACILITIES AND REDUCED RATES FOR 1850 FOR 1870.
+JOHN G. DALE, Agent, No. 15 Broadway, N. Y.!
+Or to O'DONNELL & FAULK, Agents, No. 402 CHESNUT Street, Philadelphia.
+PHILADELPHIA, RICHMOND NORFOLK STEAMSHIP LINE, THROUGH FREIGHT AIR LINE TO THE SOUTH AND WEST.
+INCREASED FACILITIES AND REDUCED RATES FOR 1870.
 Steamers leave every WEDNESDAY and SATURDAY, at 12 o'clock noon, from FIRST WHARF above MAR.
 KET Street.

-RETURNING, leave RICHMOND MONDAYS and THURSDAYS, and NORFOLK TURSDAYS and SATURDAYS.

-No Bills of Lading signed after 12 o'clock on sailing

-No Bills of Lading signed after 12 o'clock on sailing days.

-Through Rates to all points in North and South Carolins, via Seaboard Air Line Railroad, connecting at Portsmouth, and to Lynchburg, Va., Tennessee, and the West, via Virginia and Tennessee Air Line and Richmond and Danville Railroad.

-Freight Handled Buttonce, and taken at LOWER RATES THAN ANY OTHER LINE.

-No charge for commission, drayage, or any supense of ransfer.
+RETURNING, leave RICHMOND MONDAYS and THURBDAYS, and NORFOLK TURSDAYS and SATURDAYS.
+No Bills of Lading signed after 12 o'clock on sailing days. days.
+THROUGH RATES to all points in North and South Oarolina, via Seaboard Air Line Railroad, connecting at Portsmouth, and to Lynchburg, Va., Tennessee, and the West, via Virginia and Tennessee Air Line and Richmond and Danville Railroad.
+Freight HANDLED BUTONCE, and taken at LOWER RATES THAN ANY OTHER LINE.
+No charge for commission, drawage, or any superse of No charge for commission, drayage, or any expense of asfer.

-Steamships insure at lowest rates.

 Freight received daily.
+Ereight received daily.

-Blate Room accommodations for passengers.
+Biate Room accommodations for passangers.

-William P. Clyde & CO.,
+WILLIAM P. CLYDE & CO.,

-No. 12 S. WHARVES and Pior 1 N. WHARVES.
+No. 12 S. WHARVES and Pier I N. WHARVES.

 W. P. PORTER, Agent at Richmond and City Point.

-T. P. GROWELL & CO., Agents at Noriolk.

-SEW EXPRESS LINE TO ALEYAN

-NEW EXPRESS LINE TO ALEXAN dria, Georgetown, and Washington D. C., via Chesapeake and Delaware Canal, with connections at Alexandria from the most direct route for Lynchburg, Bristol, Knoxville, Nashville, Dalton, and the Southwest.
+T. P. GROWELL & CO., Agents at Norfolk.
+616 NEW EXPRESS LINE TO ALEXAN dria, Georgetown, and Washington D. C., via Chesapeake and Delaware Canal, with connections at Alexandria from the most direct route for Lynchburg, Bristol, Knoxville, Nashville, Dalton, and the Southwest.

-Steamers leave regularly every Saturday at noon from the first wharf above Market street.
 NEW EXPRESS LINE TO ALEXAN

+Steamers leave regularly every Saturday at noon rom the first wharf above Market street.
 Freight received daily.

 WILLIAM P. CLYDE & CO.,

 No. 14 North and South WHARVES.